Russia says India approves one-shot Sputnik Light COVID vaccine | Health

 - Russian Federation

-India has given regulatory approval to Russia's one-shot Sputnik Light COVID-19 vaccine, the Russian Direct Investment Fund said.
+India has given regulatory approval to Russia's one-shot Sputnik Light COVID-19 vaccine after it authorized Russia's main vaccine - the two-dose Sputnik V - last year, the Russian Direct Investment Fund said on Sunday.

-Sputnik Light will add to India's national vaccine portfolio and join Sputnik V, which was approved in April, RDIF said on Sunday
+Sputnik Light, the first component of the Sputnik V vaccine, can be used as a booster shot with other vaccines, RDIF said.
+Head of the fund Kirill Dmitriev called Sputnik Light in a statement "the solution to increase efficacy and duration of other vaccines, including against Omicron variant".

+RDIF struck deals with seven Indian pharmaceutical companies to make a total of 1 billion Sputnik doses both for export and for use in India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)